AIRES: A system for air shower simulations: The environment of an air shower

 On the other hand, the density of the air does change considerably with the vertical altitude, as shown in figure \ref{FIG:rhovsh}.
 The dots are the US standard atmosphere data, taken from reference \cite{usatmCRC}.
 The green full line corresponds to Linsley's parameterization of the US standard atmosphere \cite{Linsley1}, also called Linsley's atmospheric model or Linsley's model, which effectively reproduces very accurately the US standard atmosphere data.
 The isothermal atmosphere

-was also plotted (dotted red line) for comparison. $\rho_0$ and $T$ match the corresponding US standard atmosphere values at sea level. \latfig{[htb]}{rhovsh}{\epsfig{file=rhovsh.eps}} {Density of air versus altitude} {Density of the air as a function of the vertical altitude.
+was also plotted (dotted red line) for comparison. $\rho_0$ and $T$ match the corresponding US standard atmosphere values at sea level. \latfig{[htb]}{rhovsh}{\epsfig{file=rhovsh.pdf}} {Density of air versus altitude} {Density of the air as a function of the vertical altitude.
 The dots represent the US standard atmosphere data \cite{usatmCRC}, while the full green line corresponds to Linsley's model \cite{Linsley1} and the dashed red one to the isothermal atmosphere $\rho(h) = \rho_0\, e^{-gMh/RT}$ with $\rho_0=1.225$ $\mrm{kg}/\mrm{m}^3$, $M=28.966$ and $T=288$ K.}

-It is worthwhile mentioning that Linsley's model is limited to altitudes $h\le h_{\mathrm{max}}$ with $h_{\mathrm{max}}= 112.8$ km.
-The density is considered to be zero for $h>h_{\mathrm{max}}$.
+It is worthwhile mentioning that Linsley's model is limited to altitudes less than 100 km.
+Currently, in AIRES the model has been extended up to $h_{\mathrm{max}}\sim 420$ km, approximately; the density is considered to be zero for $h>h_{\mathrm{max}}$.
 This approximation helps very much to simplify different algorithms used in air shower simulations while being absolutely justified since only affects an atmospheric zone placed much above the region where the air showers take place, which at most extends up to 50 vertical kilometers above sea level.

 For the same reason, the chemical composition of the air can be assumed to be constant in the full range of non-vanishing density ($0\le h\le h_{\mathrm{max}}$).
 As shown in figure \ref{FIG:Mvsh}, this only affect the very upper layer of the atmosphere, with altitudes larger than 90 km.